Sweet Love of Texas

 "Mac would love that.
 I know the baby does."

 Baby?
 Callie had to look back, acting as if she was searching for someone else.
-But neither woman looked pregnant.
+Neither woman looked pregnant.
 From the way Jaimee talked, it was her baby.
 She was pregnant?

 That's one thing Callie had never done…gotten married and had any children.
 And now, with the current diagnosis, she never would.
-These women looked so happy.
+These women seemed to be so happy.
 How could that be possible?
 They were Christians.
 Christians weren't happy.
-That's why Callie had decided to become an atheist.
+That was why Callie had decided to become an atheist.
 She wanted to be happy in her life and not be judged.
 Besides, with her past, God didn't know her at all, so religion was probably a myth.